PeARSearch/PeARS-orchard/README.md

 <!--
-SPDX-FileCopyrightText: 2022 Aurelie Herbelot, <aurelie.herbelot@unitn.it>,
+SPDX-FileCopyrightText: 2022 PeARS Project, <community@pearsproject.org>

 SPDX-License-Identifier: AGPL-3.0-only
 -->

 # Orchard PeARS, with a fruit fly

-**This branch is for the development of the new version of PeARS Orchard, with an underlying fruit fly model.**

 ## What and why